Floydlang/floyd/Docs/Floyd toplevel.md

 You can always post a message to *any* clock-component, even when it runs on another clock.

-A clock is statically instantiated in a motherboard -- you cannot allocate them at runtime.
+A clock is statically instantiated in a container -- you cannot allocate them at runtime.

 The actor function CAN chose to have several selects() which makes it work as a small state machine.